 This trainer is built with an LCD screen, which tracks your calories, distance and time, among other metrics.
-You'll also get a year iFit subscription with your purchase, which you can stream from your personal tablet or cell phone.
+You'll also get a 30-day iFit trial with your purchase, which you can stream from your personal tablet or cell phone.

 6. Best for Outdoors: ElliptiGO 8C Long Stride